GNUnet debian-0.26.1

 Type string converted to DNS type value.

-Check that fil corresponds to a filename (of a file that exists and that is not a directory).
+Check that fil corresponds to a filename and the file has read permissions.

 GNUNET_GenericReturnValue